-Whilst airlines consume some 1.5 billion barrels of jet fuel every year, in America the impact of holidaying on the continent is just as serious.
+Whilst airlines consume some 1.5 billion barrels of jet fuel every year, in America, the impact of holidaying on the continent is just as serious.
 US citizens travel around 25,000 passenger kilometers per capita, largely by car, every year.
-This compares to our neighboring country, Canada, who have a mileage of just 16,000 per capita.
-Clearly the need for us to re-think our travel is needed – and choosing a staycation, over and above a far flung holiday, may be a considerable contributor to us being that little bit greener.
+This compares to our neighboring country, Canada, which has a mileage of just 16,000 per capita.
+Clearly, the need for us to re-think our travel is needed – and choosing a staycation, over and above a far-flung holiday, maybe a considerable contributor to us being that little bit greener.

 Yet a staycation needn’t be a holiday full of dull and dreary days (and seriously bored kids!).
 These top ten tips will ensure that your staycation competes with even the very best of getaways.